Learn everything about Python sets in this beginner-to-advanced tutorial. Explore unique elements, set operations, and frozen sets with examples!

 - discard(item): Removes the element if present.
 No error if the element is not found.

-- pop(): Removes and returns an arbitrary element from the set.
+- pop(): Removes and returns an arbitrary or random element from the set.

 - clear(): Removes all elements from the set.